shane-kercheval/explore-data/README.md

 database=DATABASE_NAME
 ```

 Note: if `authenticator` is set to `externalbrowser` you will probably not be able to run the app in a docker container, and instead can create a virtual/conda environment.
+Follow the steps in the `Running the project -> Conda` section above.

 ## Default Queries